kdw2060/hassio-addons/hassio-addon-grocy-api-wrapper/README.md

+# DEPRECATED

+I've moved away from building custom add-ons and custom cards for a certain service.
+Have a look at sdfsdfsdf instead.
+It has a sample consumer for the Grocy Tasks.

-# Grocy API wrapper
+## Grocy API wrapper

 Because the Grocy API is pretty slow (at least when running the Grocy Hass.io addon on a Raspberry Pi), this wrapper caches the api data in json files.

 Currently **only the Tasks and Chores** you have entered in Grocy are exposed through this api wrapper as that is the only data I need for my custom card that displays this info.

-## Installation and configuration
+### Installation and configuration

 1. First make sure you have installed Grocy.
 I use the [official add-on](https://github.com/hassio-addons/addon-grocy), but a standalone installation should work too.
 Consult the Grocy-documentation to find out how to generate a api key.